 All work colleagues are to follow safeguarding procedures that are laid down in the handbook.

-A new mandatory duty has been released – reporting of Female Genital Mutilation (FGM).
+Reporting of Female Genital Mutilation (FGM) is a mandatory duty for all childcare providers.
 This duty requires all relevant professionals in England and Wales to report new cases of FGM in under 18s which they identify in the course of their professional work to the police.
 The police will suggest the process to follow and an overview of action which may be taken if the setting fails to comply.

-All work colleagues at Little Treasure Day Nursery are required to read the procedure and sign the form that they have read and understood.
+All work colleagues at Little Treasure Day Nursery are required to take on training on FGM, read the procedure and sign that they have read and understood it.

 Administering medication, Inhalers & Epipen.